Tangaza

 Tangaza is a Local Government Area in Sokoto State, Nigeria.
-Its headquarters is in the town of Gidan Madi.
+The headquarters is Gidan Madi.

 Tangaza shares a border with the Republic of Niger to the north.
 It has an area of 2,477 km^{2} and a population of 113,853 at the 2006 census.

-The postal code of the area is 841.
+Climate/Geography

+Tangaza LGA has an average temperature of 34 degrees Celsius and a total area of 2477 square kilometers.
+The area is expected to receive 1150 mm of precipitation year, while the average wind speed in the LGA is 10 km/h.